DPDK/dpdk/doc/guides/nics/dpaa.rst

   The Ethernet driver is bound to a FMAN port and implements the interfaces needed to connect the DPAA network interface to the network stack.
   Each FMAN Port corresponds to a DPDK network interface.
-- PMD also supports OH mode, where the port works as a HW assisted virtual port without actually connecting to a Physical MAC.
+- PMD also support OH/ONIC mode, where the port works as a HW assisted virtual port without actually connecting to a Physical MAC.